 Ghalum Plee Pad Nam Pla

-กะหล่ำปลีผัดน้ำปลา·(gah-lum plee pad nam pla)
+กะหล่ำปลีผัดน้ำปลา·(ga-lum plee pad nam pla)

-Weeknight Kab Khao: The Thai Family Table
+Weeknight Kab Khao (The Thai Family Table)

 Before you start

-Mix the fish sauce and sugar together in a small bowl.
+Whisk the fish sauce and sugar together in a small bowl.

 Ingredients

-- Asian flat cabbage or green cabbage1/2 large
+- Asian flat cabbage1/2 large

 - premium fish sauce1 1/2 tbsp